Updated January 2026

 Borders

-Borders with Libya were never really open and, as things are now, getting too close to any southern border is risky or not permitted.
-What few overlanders there are cross via Tunisia at Nefta–Taleb Larbi.
+Borders with Libya were never really open and, as things are now, getting too close to Algeria’s southern borders with Niger and Mali is not permitted nor a good idea.
+Overlanders cross via Tunisia at once popular Nefta–Taleb Larbi (may demand an agency escort) or further north at Bou Chebka, west of Kasserine, or right up on the Med (fewer escort demands).
 A 2023 account of the Mediterranean border at Tabarka–El Kala (and another in the same thread).
-Otherwise, cross by ferry from France to Algiers or Almeria to Oran/Ghazaouet.
+Otherwise, cross by ferry from France or Spain.

-In 2019 a handful of individuals managed to cross directly into northern Mauritania via Tindouf, most recently in February 2022.
+Since 2019 you can come and go from northern Mauritania via Tindouf.
+A handful of tourists use this route per month.
 Read this and the following posts, or read the latest on the Routes page.

 Don’t be too encouraged by the large expanses of green on the UK FCO map above right.
 Officially, only a small corner of the Illizi wilaya (ringed in blue) is open to off-highway tourism.
-But lately unescorted travellers have been dodging this rule which may be out of date or no longer enforced.
+But this changes and lately some unescorted travellers have been roaming free.
 The import thing is knowing where not to wander, even if you can, while also recognising you are very much alone out there.
+In January 2025 a Spanish-speaking man travelling with three Algerians were all kidnapped north of Tamanrasset and taken to northern Mali where the Algerians were released.
+This is the first such event in over a decade.

 The French version (top left; still current) seems a bit extreme.
 The small print does say: ‘ACTIVITÉS SPORTIVES A RISQUE: Les randonnées dans le désert saharien sont possibles après accord des autorités locales et en restant sur les parcours surveillés par l’armée.
 L’emploi d’un guide reconnu localement … est fortement recommandés.